Dealing with damp

 You may also find that having your heating on constantly at a lower heat is better than having it switching from high to off.

 If you're going to do this, make sure you're on the best energy deal first - you can compare gas and electricity prices with Which?
 Switch.

 As cold spots on walls or ceilings increase condensation, better insulation may improve it.
 Having cavity wall, loft insulation or specialist insulation materials fixed to the outside of your house can help.
-Two in 10 people improved their insulation to deal with condensation damp.

 However, it's worth keeping in mind that in some circumstances cavity wall insulation can be the cause of damp, but this is rare.
 See our advice on penetrating damp for more details.

 If you have single glazing, this may also be part of the problem; as with walls and lofts without insulation, single glazed windows will be a lot colder.
 Our guide to double glazing reveals the best and worst double glazing companies, and shows you the typical costs.